 Pupils receive at least 2 hours of physical activity a week at Exhall Grange (1 hour PE lessons, 1 hour swimming lessons).

 Pupils in all Key Stages have access to classroom PC’s or laptops, and iPads or android tablets.
-The pupils are taught using Interactive Whiteboards, visualisers, digital cameras, voice recorders and numerous other technologies which encompass whole class and child specific software and hardware (Zoomtext, BrailleNote, etc).
+The pupils are taught using Interactive Whiteboards, digital cameras, voice recorders and numerous other technologies which encompass whole class and child specific software and hardware (Zoomtext, BrailleNote, etc).
 The pupils are also taught how to use different equipment – ie the green screen technology we aim to build on the children’s prior experiences and improve their skills even further.